guanming-zhang/clamp/README.md

-Contrastive Self-Supervised Learning As Manifold Packing (CLAMP)
+Contrastive Self-Supervised Learning As Neural Manifold Packing (CLAMP)
 ---------------------------------------------------------------
 This repo contains the implementation for the paper contrastive self-supervised learning as neural manifold packing (NeurIPS2025 maintrack) by [Guanming Zhang](https://scholar.google.com/citations?user=_QRwl9sAAAAJ&hl=en), [David J. Heeger](https://scholar.google.com/citations?user=6ggnUzYAAAAJ&hl=en) and [Stefano Martiniani](https://scholar.google.com/citations?user=pxSj9JkAAAAJ&hl=en).

 --------------------
 We introduce Contrastive Learning As Manifold Packing (CLAMP), a self-supervised framework that recasts representation learning as a manifold packing problem.
 CLAMP introduces a loss function inspired by the potential energy of short-range repulsive particle systems, such as those encountered in the physics of simple liquids and jammed packings.
 In this framework, each class consists of sub-manifolds embedding multiple augmented views of a single image.
 The sizes and positions of the sub-manifolds are dynamically optimized by following the gradient of a packing loss.
 This approach yields interpretable dynamics in the embedding space that parallel jamming physics, and introduces geometrically meaningful hyperparameters within the loss function.

-The archetecture is illustrated by the figure below.
+The architecture is illustrated by the figure below.

 <img src="assets/clap_architechture.jpeg" alt="drawing" width="800"/>